-Whether you are presenting to colleagues, managers, or to clients.
-Its important to be aware that most people process data in a similar way, and that’s visually.
-Visual methods will help make your presentation stand out from others.
-Visualizing your data will help emphasize your points and help your audience’s understanding of the information presented and should be used to reinforce your message.
-Visual information is easier to digest, and when combined with your words, you can appeal to more than one sense simultaneously.
+Whether you’re presenting to colleagues, managers or clients, visuals will help make your presentation stand out.
+Visualizing your data helps emphasize your points so your audience understands the information.
+Visual information is easy to digest, and when combined with your words, can appeal to more than one sense simultaneously.
 Below are three tips to help you present visualized data in the best way:

 1. Choose the right type of visualization

-When presenting your data, it’s important to choose the correct type of medium to present in.
-There are many types of visual mediums to choose from, graphs, charts, pictures, and of course, maps!
-The type of data you have will dictate this, for example maps are a fantastic way to visualize any information that contains location data.
+When presenting your data, it’s important to choose the correct medium.
+Maps are a fantastic way to visualize any information that contains location data.

-The above map shows the four sales territories of a sales team throughout the United States.
-Instead of presenting a boring spreadsheet of names and number in a meeting, a visual map like this quickly gives the audience a clear understanding of who is responsible for each territory.
+The above map shows the six sales territories of a US company.
+Instead of presenting a boring spreadsheet of names and numbers in a meeting, a visual map like this quickly gives the audience a clear understanding of who is responsible for each territory.
 However, we can do better than this.

 As said above, it’s proven that visuals can help people comprehend information easier.
 But too many elements can still detract from it.
-Overloading your work with too fancy elements such as too many labels, fancy drop shadows, pop ups, or flashy images can distract your audience.Creating the perfect visualization can be a case of less is more.
-Let’s look at the sales territory map again, this time, adding some styling’s to making it more clearer:
+Overloading your work with fancy elements can distract your audience.Creating the perfect visualization can be a case of less is more.
+Let’s look at the sales territory map again, this time, adding some styling’s to making it clearer:

 Already this makes the map and who is responsible for each territory easier to understand.
 You don’t need to be a graphic designer to create these types of visualization; you can do this in a matter of minutes